Writers’ Camp @ ZSR

 The inspiration for Writers Camp @ ZSR came after a group of ZSR librarians heard Jane McGonigal present “Find the Future: The Game” during the American Library Association’s 2014 Annual Conference.
 The ZSR Library wanted to provide an opportunity to engage students interested in writing outside of the classroom and to offer these students the opportunity to become published authors.

-After reviewing participant applications, a group of 30-50 student authors will be selected to meet at ZSR on the evening of Friday, January 29th from 7:00 pm to Saturday, January 30th at 7:00 am and write a collection of stories (or essays or poems) that will be published in a book and cataloged with each participant listed as an author.
-Student authors will receive a copy of the book, and the opportunity to be part of a panel at Words Awake!
-2016.
+After reviewing participant applications, a group of 30-50 selected student authors met at ZSR on the afternoon and evening of Friday, January 31st from 4 pm until midnight, to write a collection of stories (or essays or poems) that was copy-edited by WFU Writing Center graduate students, published in a book and cataloged.
+The evening will ended at midnight with desserts and a toast to the authors.
+Each participant is listed as an author and will receive a print copy of the book.

 - Hu Womack – Instruction and Outreach Librarian